counternote/counternote/README.md

               BREAK ↑    6
     ——————————————————————————————————————————

 Notice that the span start is always `h-` and the tone rhyme is always `-a`.
-That’s because spans starts and rhymes go *file then rank*, the opposite of the tones.
+That’s because span starts and rhymes go *file then rank*, the opposite of the tones.

-We can see all the spans starts here:
+We can see the main spans starts here:

     ————————————————————
       START  FILE  IPA